Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 In unitofwork.cs added : Iunitofwork

 0313
-InvalidOperationException: The constraint reference 'Admin' could not be resolved to a type.
-Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'.
+InvalidOperationException: The constraint reference 'Admin' could not be resolved to a type.Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'.
 Solution added the route for admin in startup.cs it resolved

 0315